devzendo/releaselite/README.md

 file already exists.
 As the prepare phase runs at the start of every lifecycle, you may only want to do it once.

+If you want to ignore the 'unless' command, and force the execution of a phase that would be skipped, use the '--force' command line option.

 ### The release phase
 If you produce a release of your software on every commit, this lifecycle phase is probably not for you.
 If you prefer referring to versions of your software